 After the sunrise I headed down the mountain for a hike.
 The views up here were spectacular.
 It reminded me of Anvil, a fictional location in The Elder Scrolls IV: Oblivion game.
 It was incredibly peaceful hiking along the rolling hills and I didn't see another hiker the entire time!
 A rare moment of solitude.

-With my hike wrapped up, I headed towards San Francisco.
+With my hike wrapped up, I began the drive towards San Francisco.
 Unfortunately the lighting was very bad so I was unable to get any good photos of the Golden Gate Bridge.
 I spent the rest of the day exploring the city.
 After sunset I began the long drive to Monterey.

 On the plus side, I can hit the road as soon as I wake up.
-That morning I made it to Bixby Bridge just before sunrise.
+The next morning I made it to Bixby Bridge just before sunrise.

 After a beautiful morning drive along the coast I arrived at McWay Falls, one of the most scenic locations I had seen on the entire trip.